 Question 5.
-What guidelines can you give for choosing among the 3 panels?
+What guidance can you give for choosing between the 2 panels?

 There is a fair amount of overlap in the genes included in these panels.
-MYvantage, the largest panel, includes all of the genes in the other 2 panels.
-The following information may help you select among the 3:
+The larger MYvantage panel includes all of the genes found in the GIvantage panel.
+The following information may help you select between the two:

 Question 6.
 The gene mutation in my patient’s family is known.
 Is there a better test for my patient?

 Question 7.
-Who can I ask for help if I don’t know which test to order?
+Whom can I ask for help if I don’t know which test to order?

 Question 8.
 When is the right time to test my patient?